FrancescoPenasa/UNITN-CS-2019-Bioinformatics/README.md

 # UNITN-CS-2019-Bioinformatics
-Algorithms for Bioinformatic and Bioinformatics Resources projects
+Algorithms for Bioinformatics and Bioinformatics Resources projects